Butane

-Butane is one of a group of liquefied petroleum gases (LP gases).
-The others include propane, propylene, butadiene, butylene, isobutylene, and mixtures thereof.
-Butane burns more cleanly than gasoline and coal.
+Butane (/ˈbjuːteɪn/) is an alkane with the formula C4H10.
+Butane exists as two isomers, n-butane with connectivity CH3CH2CH2CH3 and iso-butane with the formula (CH3)3CH.
+Both isomers are highly flammable, colorless, easily liquefied gases that quickly vaporize at room temperature and pressure.
+Butanes are a trace components of natural gases (NG).
+The other hydrocarbons in NG include propane, ethane, and especially methane, which are more abundant.
+Liquefied petroleum gas is a mixture of propane and some butanes.

+The name butane comes from the root but- (from butyric acid, named after the Greek word for butter) and the suffix -ane (for organic compounds).

 History

-The first accidental synthesis of butane was achieved by British chemist Edward Frankland in 1849 from ethyl iodide and zinc, but he hadn't realized that the ethyl radical dimerized and misidentified the substance.
+The first synthesis of butane was accidentally achieved by British chemist Edward Frankland in 1849 from ethyl iodide and zinc, but he had not realized that the ethyl radical dimerized and misidentified the substance.

-The proper discoverer of the butane called it "hydride of butyl", but already in the 1860s more names were used: "butyl hydride", "hydride of tetryl" and "tetryl hydride", "diethyl" or "ethyl ethylide" and others.
-August Wilhelm von Hofmann in his 1866 systemic nomenclature proposed the name "quartane", and the modern name was introduced to English from German around 1874.
+It was discovered in crude petroleum in 1864 by Edmund Ronalds, who was the first to describe its properties, which he named "hydride of butyl", based on the naming for the then-known butyric acid, which had been named and described by the French chemist Michel Eugène Chevreul 40 years earlier.
+Other names arose in the 1860s: "butyl hydride", "hydride of tetryl" and "tetryl hydride", "diethyl" or "ethyl ethylide" and others.
+August Wilhelm von Hofmann, in his 1866 systemic nomenclature, proposed the name "quartane", and the modern name was introduced to English from German around 1874.

-Butane didn't have much practical use until the 1910s, when W. Snelling identified butane and propane as components in gasoline and found that if they were cooled, they could be stored in a volume-reduced liquified state in pressurized containers.
+Butane did not have much practical use until the 1910s, when W. Snelling identified butane and propane as components in gasoline.
+He found that if they were cooled, they could be stored in a volume-reduced liquified state in pressurized containers.
+In 1911, Snelling's liquified petroleum gas was publicly available, and his process for producing the mixture was patented in 1913.
+Butane is one of the most produced industrial chemicals in the 21st century, with around 80-90 billion lbs (40 million US tons, 36 million metric tons) produced by the United States every year.

 Density

 The density of butane is highly dependent on temperature and pressure in the reservoir.
-For example, the density of liquid phase is 571.8±1 kg/m3 (for pressures up to 2MPa and temperature 27±0.2 °C), while the density of liquid butane is 625.5±0.7 kg/m3 (for pressures up to 2MPa and temperature -13±0.2 °C).
+For example, the density of liquid butane is 571.8±1 kg/m3 (for pressures up to 2 MPa and temperature 27±0.2 °C), while the density of liquid butane is 625.5±0.7 kg/m3 (for pressures up to 2 MPa and temperature −13±0.2 °C).

 Isomers

-Rotation about the central C−C bond produces two different conformations (trans and gauche) for n-butane.
+Rotation about the central C−C bond produces four different conformations (trans, gauche, cis and anticlinal) for n-butane.

 Reactions

-When oxygen is plentiful, butane burns to form carbon dioxide and water vapor; when oxygen is limited, carbon (soot) or carbon monoxide may also be formed.
+When oxygen is plentiful, butane undergoes complete combustion to form carbon dioxide and water vapor; when oxygen is limited, due to incomplete combustion, carbon (soot) or carbon monoxide may be formed instead of carbon dioxide.
 Butane is denser than air.